MobileNativeFoundation/XCLogParser/docs/Xcactivitylog Format.md

 - Left hand side value: An `Integer` with the number of characters that are part of the `String`.
 - Right hand side value: The characters that are part of the `String`

-The number of characters count works as in `NSString` rather than in `String`: it counts the 16-bit code units within the string’s UTF-16 representation and not the number of Unicode extended grapheme clusters within the string like in Swift's `String`.
+The number of characters works as in `NSString` rather than in `String`: it counts the 16-bit code units within the string’s UTF-16 representation and not the number of Unicode extended grapheme clusters within the string like in Swift's `String`.

 So you have to be careful to load the file not as an UTF-8 String, because it will give you a mismatch with the count in the `SLF` Format.
 Currently, we load the content of the file as an ASCII String to avoid that problem: